palaktest/blog/content/posts/my-surface-pro-journey.md

 intuitive.
 You only have to click around for about two minutes before you see one of these "Additional XYZ options" links on the right, so you click it, and *what in the holy hell is that*??
-Oh yes, it's the original Control Panel application in all of its 1995 glory, which has not gone away, but is rather *proxied* (in part) by the Settings app.
+Oh yes, it's the original Control Panel application in all of its 1995 glory, which has not gone away, but is sitting right there, just out of view, and which I might add is also *necessary* for changing certain settings that still exist but are unreachable through the new UI.

-And that, in and of itself, is not a problem, but it's an example of the real problem, which is that Microsoft does not have the buy-in, or the wherewithal, or perhaps simply the balls, to *actually re-think anything*.
+That, in and of itself, is not a problem, but it's an example of the real problem, which is that Microsoft does not have the buy-in, or the wherewithal, or perhaps simply the balls, to *actually re-think anything*.
 They hired some UI people and they said "make this shit not look like shit," and those UI people